laroche/private-geldanlage/optionen.md

      and 9 delta for 300-wide PDS.
    - Management: expire worthless
       - close earlier if
-         - spread is reaching 100 % profit
+         - spread is reaching full profit
          - underlying is under the "profit tent" of the PDS and is at risk of exiting the "profit tent" if not closed at a profit.
          - any leg of the spread that is in the money must be closed before expiration to avoid exercise and assignment fees.